mmcqd/1lab/src/Cat/Bi/Displayed/Instances/2FullSubBicategory.lagda.md

 ```
 # 2-full sub-bicategories

-A *2-full sub-bicategory* of a bicategory $\bB$ chooses
+A *2-full sub-bicategory* of a displayed bicategory $\bB$ chooses
-a subset of objects and 1-cells, but keeps all 2-cells.
+a subset of displayed objects and displayed 1-cells, but keeps all displayed 2-cells.

 ```agda
 open Prebicategory B